v2ray/manual/en/welcome/donate.md

 ## Thank you for your support

-* For any donation worth more than $10, we will attach a beautiful gift in the confirmation email.
 * For any doantion worth more than $50, you may choose one of the following:
-  * More beautiful email gift;
   * Your name or your company log on our front page for one month;
   * Modify our codebase as you wish.
 Restrictions: No user facing functionlity changes; no documentation changes.
 Your change will stay for a month.